 You started to notice it subtle at first, but now you are sure: You have sloping floors in your home.
 It is very natural to be concerned.
 When should your concern turn to worry…and action?
 Certain symptoms coupled with sloping floors should not be overlooked, and the amount of sloping that you see should be taken into account.
+This is true for sloping floors in an old house or a new house.
+Sloping floors could mean that you have structural damage to your home’s foundation, as well as possible floor joist and waterproofing issues.
 Let’s take a look at what you should be watching out for and when you may need sloping floor repair.

 When you have a combination of sloping floors and another symptom, this should be cause for elevated concern.
 Look for these additional symptoms: